NikeetPandit/practice/README.md

 ## Mini-Project 2
 In this project, I surveyed filtering in the frequency domain with testing and application.

-## Mini-Project 3
+## Mini-Project 1
-In this project, I surveyed filtering in the frequency domain with testing and application
+In this project, I surveyed filtering in the time domain with testing and application

 --------------------------------------------
 ![This is an image](https://github.com/NikeetPandit/practice/blob/main/Mini-Project%201/images/read_me_image.PNG)